Klemens von Metternich: Hungarian Diets, Alexander I's death, and problems in Italy

 In February 1831 rebels took the cities of Parma, Modena and Bologna and appealed to France for help.
-Their former masters appealed for help from Austria, but Metternich was anxious not to march Austrian troops into the Papal States without authorisation from the new Pope Gregory XVI.
-He occupied Parma and Modena, however, and eventually did cross into Papal territory.
+Their former rulers appealed for help from Austria, but Metternich was anxious not to march Austrian troops into the Papal States without authorisation from the new Pope Gregory XVI.
+He occupied Parma and Modena, however (both ruled by Habsburgs), and eventually did cross into Papal territory.
 As a result, Italy was pacified by the end of March.
 He authorised troop withdrawal from the Papal States in July, but by January 1832 they were back to put down a second rebellion.
 By now Metternich was ageing noticeably: his hair was grey and his face drawn and sunken, although his wife still enjoyed his company.
 In February 1832 a daughter, also Melanie, was born; in 1833 a son, Klemens, though he died aged two months; in October 1834 a second son, Paul; and in 1837 his third with Melanie, Lothar.
 Politically, Metternich had a new adversary, Lord Palmerston, who had taken over at the British Foreign Office in 1830.
 By the end of 1832, they had clashed on virtually every issue.
 "In short," Metternich wrote, "Palmerston is wrong about everything".
 Mostly, Metternich was annoyed by his insistence that under the 1815 agreements Britain had the right to oppose Austria's tightening of university controls in Germany, as Metternich had done again in 1832.
 Metternich also worried that if future congresses were held in Britain, as Palmerston wanted, his own influence would be significantly reduced.